BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-attachments-plus/new and planned/_index.md

 ### New and planned

+### Version 2.9.0.0 - 13.09.2024
+New features:
+- New event OnAfterAddAttachments to modify attachments.

 ### Version 2.8.0.1 - 10.07.2024
 Corrections:
 - Attachments are no longer deleted from the attachment selection after sending.